-- Based on the mid point of the valuation range, the Atos shareholders are receiving a control premium of approximately 30%.
-Given Atos' relatively limited assets from which no synergistic benefits can be gained, we believe that this is a high premium and therefore of substantial benefit to the Atos shareholders. - The Fitgenes's model is taking leading edge technology and integrating this into its proprietary data base of technical information to produce personalised reports for each client based on their DNA analysis.
-We are not aware of any other company that has integrated existing health and lifestyle assessments with DNA analysis to assist an individual via his practitioner to attain a healthy lifestyle to the extent achieved by Fitgenes. - The Fitgenes model can be introduced to new markets throughout the world with a minimum of capital expenditure and without excessive marketing costs. - Through joint venture or partnering arrangements it should be possible to quickly adopt a chain of marketing agents in various countries throughout the world. - The Fitgenes shareholders are receiving 344,300,940 fully paid Atos shares (no cash) in relation to the sale of Fitgenes to Atos, It is therefore in their best interests to ensure that the Fitgenes model works and is profitable. - Government funding is available in Australia and Malaysia to assist in the commercialisation of the Fitgenes business model and the establishment of off shore subsidiaries to market its technology. - If the Proposed Transaction is successful we would expect the liquidity in the market for Atos shares to improve. - If shareholders approve the Proposed Transaction then Atos may not proceed into Administration.
+- Based on the mid point of the valuation range, the ATW shareholders are receiving a control premium of approximately 30%.
+Given ATW's relatively limited assets from which no synergistic benefits can be gained, we believe that this is a high premium and therefore of substantial benefit to the ATW shareholders. - The Fitgenes's model is taking leading edge technology and integrating this into its proprietary data base of technical information to produce personalised reports for each client based on their DNA analysis.
+We are not aware of any other company that has integrated existing health and lifestyle assessments with DNA analysis to assist an individual via his practitioner to attain a healthy lifestyle to the extent achieved by Fitgenes. - The Fitgenes model can be introduced to new markets throughout the world with a minimum of capital expenditure and without excessive marketing costs. - Through joint venture or partnering arrangements it should be possible to quickly adopt a chain of marketing agents in various countries throughout the world.

+- The Fitgenes shareholders will receive 14,427,862 fully paid ATW shares (following the ATW share consolidation) in relation to the sale of Fitgenes to ATW.
+It is therefore in the Fitgenes shareholders best interests to ensure that the Fitgenes model works and is profitable. - Government funding is available in Australia and Malaysia to assist in the commercialisation of the Fitgenes business model and the establishment of off shore subsidiaries to market its technology. - If the Fitgenes business meets its 3-5 year projections for anticipated revenues and expenditures, then we would expect the liquidity in the market for ATW shares to improve. - If the ATW shareholders approve the Proposed Fitgenes Transaction then Fitgenes will have the cash resources to enable ATW to get relisted on the ASX. - If shareholders approve the Proposed Fitgenes Transaction then ATW may not proceed into Administration.